NileshGule/Mac-dev-playbook/README.md

 ### Applications/packages to be added:

-I need IntelliJ as IDE for Java developement.
-I will figure out the ways to install IntelliJ and its plugins using Ansible.
+I was able to install IntelliJ Idea.
+There is a Ansible role by GantSign for installing plugins for IntelliJ.
+I am facing some problem getting the role to work properly.
+For time being I have installed the plugins using IDE.
+In future will work to fix the issue with role and automate the deployment of plugin as well.

 ### Configuration to be added: